 In support of the states for the 2020 Census, the Redistricting Data Program conducted Redistricting Kick-Off meetings for the states, by request.
 These meetings, conducted in 2015 and 2016, explained the Redistricting Data Program, the design of the 2020 Census, the 2020 Geographic Programs, and 2020 Field activities.
 As part of these presentations, support materials and informational aides were provided.

-The Block Boundary Suggestion Project, Phase 1 of the 2020 Census Redistricting Data Program, provided states the opportunity to submit their suggestions for the 2020 Census tabulation block inventory.
+The Block Boundary Suggestion Project (BBSP), Phase 1 of the 2020 Census Redistricting Data Program, provided states the opportunity to submit their suggestions for the 2020 Census tabulation block inventory.
 Suggestions were made by designating the desirability of linear features for use as 2020 Census tabulation block boundaries.
 In addition, states had the opportunity to submit suggested legal boundary updates as well as updates to other geographic areas.
 These actions allowed states to construct some of the small area geography they need for legislative redistricting.
 Participation in Phase 1 of the Redistricting Data Program was conducted through the non-partisan liaison designated by each state.
 Phase 1 was conducted in two parts, an initial identification of the updates needed, and a verification stage to ensure the suggested updates were accurately applied.

 The Voting District Project, Phase 2 of the 2020 Census Redistricting Data Program, provided states the opportunity to submit their voting districts (ex. wards, precincts, etc.) for inclusion in the 2020 Census Redistricting Data tabulations (P.L.
 94-171 Redistricting Data).
 In addition, states had the opportunity to submit suggested legal boundary updates as well as updates to other geographic areas.
-These actions allowed states to construct some of the small area geography they need for legislative redistricting.
+These actions allowed states to construct some of the small area geography they needed for legislative redistricting.
 Participation in Phase 2 of the Redistricting Data Program was conducted through the non-partisan liaison designated by each state.
-Phase 2 was conducted in three parts.
-The first two parts were an initial identification of the voting districts and a verification stage to ensure the suggested updates were accurately applied.
-The third stage was an additional round of verification, for those states participating in the first two stages, to further review and adjust the voting districts.
+Phase 2 was conducted in three cycles.
+The first two cycles were an initial identification of the voting districts and a verification stage to ensure the suggested updates were accurately applied.
+The third cycle was an additional round of verification, for those states participating in the first two stages, to further review and adjust the voting districts.